andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 ### Vimtmp folder
   * see ~/vimtmp/
      * use `c-w f` to get into dirvish
+     * actually do this while vim is closed!
      * delete the 'bak-..' folders
      * rename `view` and `undo` to 'bak-..'
      * create new view and undo folders
+  * there is a `ClearUndo` command now - but the counter seems not resetted

 ### Todos
   * automate this? with VimLeave? [cleanup](../../.vimrc#Cleanup:)